larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 can use to address problematic contributions.

 Moderators may take actions when administrators do not respond to reports in a timely fashion.
-Their first action should generally be to attempt to contact the relevant administrators.
+Their first action should generally be to attempt to contact and advise the relevant administratorsl.
+They should only take
+moderation actions when administrators are not responsive.
+In particular moderators should give WG chairs every opportunity to manage what may be difficult and contentious debates within their groups.
+Disagreements are discussed below in {{appeals}).

 Moderators are administrators for IETF plenary fora, such as the IETF discussion and last-call lists, attendee